nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.2.8 Increasing level of all students : `levelup`

 Advances the education level of all the student contacts by one grade by default, unless the student is excluded.
-This feature can be used to do a mass update all the student's levels at the start of the school year.
+This feature can perform a mass update on all the students' levels at the start of the school year.

 If only some students' levels need to be changed, [edit](#322-editing-a-contact--edit) can be used instead.